 Many continuum-based numerical analysis techniques are available.
 The most common of these in geotechnical engineering are the finite element and finite difference methods, with the former being somewhat more popular for stress analysis problems.
 These approaches divide the soil or rock into elements or grid points.
 The relationships between the external and gravitational forces acting on the elements (or grid) and the corresponding displacements are defined using constitutive (stress-strain) laws and failure criteria.

-\1\ The following sections provide a condensed overview focused on the calculation of stresses using the finite element method.
+The following sections provide a condensed overview focused on the calculation of stresses using the finite element method.
 The use of finite element analysis (FEA) to determine stresses is relatively straight-forward.
 Calculation of accurate deformations requires significantly more expertise and experience.
+More detail on numerical methods can be found in DM 7.3 (NAVFAC 1983).
 For a practical introduction to the use of FEA in geotechnical engineering see Bradley and VandenBerge (2015).
-A more in-depth perspective can be found in the books by Potts and Zdravkovic (1999, 2001). /1/
+A more in-depth perspective can be found in the books by Potts and Zdravkovic (1999, 2001).